 This is the last post now until January.
 After nine years, my blog is in dire need of a good clear-out, and I suspect that might not be as easy as it sounds… wish me luck!
 I’ll “see” you all in the New Year, and meanwhile, all the very best for the festive season, and a Merry Christmas when it comes!

 The idea behind the Classic Comfort posts is that each featured writer chooses a favourite title from the classics – we’ll define ‘classic’ as pre-1940 – and a favourite comfort read, a book they always return to, for whatever reasons.
 As third book in each post, we’ll have one by the writer.

-Over to Sue:
+Over to Maureen:

 Home at Grasmere, by Dorothy Wordsworth I have never been a particular fan of Wordsworth’s poetry and on a visit to Dove Cottage I eschewed his volumes of poetry and instead bought a copy of his sister’s diary.
 I was immediately hooked.
 William apparently used to read Dorothy’s diary for inspiration and it is fascinating to see how her notes are transformed into his poetry.
 I much prefer her writing.
 Like any decent journal this gives an insight into the daily life of the writer and the society of its time.
 The poverty around them is astounding and she writes with compassion about the families she meets, forced to wander the country in search of work.
 Daily life is hard for her too; she had to walk seven miles to Keswick for provisions and she complains bitterly of the cold in winter.
 And of course there are her infamous teeth!
 She ended up with a set of wooden teeth but before that she suffered terribly from toothache.
 The best writing sheds light on the human experience and Home at Grasmere certainly does that.